soonpohchua91/capstone/README.md

 |4| Neural Network | 0.56 | 0.79 |0.66 | Clear overfitting  |
 |5| RNN | 0.71 | 0.82 |0.76 | Best Model based on f-1 score |

+The RNN model registering the highest f-1 score of 0.76 was chosen as the model for Streamlit.
+In short, precision measures how well the model performs out of all predictions while recall measures how well the model performs out of all actual labels.

 ### 4.3 Hate Words Detection

 English word(s), which are thought to be offensive in nature, were scraped from the [Hatebase](https://hatebase.org/) website, a public repository of hate words across various languages.

 ### 4.4 Output